-State Agencies not transacting in FISCal, must obtain a copy of the Payee Data Record (Standard 204) in order to process payments.
+State Agencies must obtain a copy of the Payee Data Record (Standard 204) in order to process payments.
 State Ordering Agencies must forward a copy of the Standard 204 to their accounting offices.
 Without the Standard 204, payment may be unnecessarily delayed.
 State Agencies should contact the CMAS contractor for copies of the Payee Data Record.